Palisade producers promise peaches aplenty

 “It’s up and down, back and forth,” said Talbott Farms’ Bruce Talbott, a fifth-generation peach farmer and owner of 400 acres of peach trees.
 “When a cloud goes across the sky, the temperature goes up 3-4 degrees.”

-On April 13 and 14, Talbott had overnight crews working 60 giant fans as tall as a barn, blowing air across thousands of trees to keep frost from forming on the tender blossoms.
+On April 13-14, Talbott had overnight crews working 60 giant fans as tall as a barn, blowing air across thousands of trees to keep frost from forming on the tender blossoms.
 Forty-eight agonizing hours of watching the humidity and dropping mercury ended with a whoop of relief when temperatures started inching up.

 “It’s like my dad used to say: ‘If there’s a peach crop, I get good money.
 If not, I get by,’” Talbott said.